Conservation Council of Western Australia

-The Conservation Council of Western Australia is the umbrella body for conservation groups and organisations in Western Australia.
+The Conservation Council of Western Australia (CCWA) is the umbrella body for conservation groups and organisations in Western Australia.
 It has been the co-ordinator, publisher and guiding body for issues of woodchipping in the South West of Western Australia, the logging of old growth forests, as well as providing input into government processes involved with all aspects of environmental protection and conservation.